loomnetwork/loom-sdk-documentation/docs/join-test-net.md

 This doc is for developers on how they can join the Plasmachain Testnet to do deployment.
 If you are looking for information on how to run nodes, or to become a validator please checkout [Validator Guide](validator.html)

-#TODO explain loom sidechains

-#TODO explain doc is for developers, and dev

 **Prerequisite**
  - Loom installed (see [instruction](https://loomx.io/developers/docs/en/basic-install-osx.html#installation) )
  - Truffle